jwhenry28/text_adventure/README.md

 To whom it may concern:

 I've always loved **retro** games.
 One of my favorites is [*Zork, the Underground Empire*](https://textadventures.co.uk/games/view/5zyoqrsugeopel3ffhz_vq/zork).
-As a neat way to learn some of the basics of Object Oriented Python programming, I decided to make my own shameless rip-off of Zork.
+As a neat way to learn some of the basics of Object Oriented Python programming as well as some web-development, I decided to make my own shameless rip-off of Zork.

 At the moment, I've only implemented the "scaffolding" of the game (the parser, each class, etc)